Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory: Optical appearances of the BH in Horndeski theory

-We have plotted the relationship between the total number of orbits $n$ and the impact parameter $b$ for different values of the parameter $\gamma = -0.3, 0, 0.3$, as shown in Fig.~\ref{transfer1}.
-The graph is divided into three regions: "Direct Emission," "Lensing Ring," and "Photon Ring," corresponding to the three categories of light rays mentioned above.
-These regions are separated by horizontal dashed lines at $n = 3 / 4$ and $n = 5 / 4$, representing the total number of orbits.
-For the blue curve in Fig.~\ref{transfer1}, we set the parameter $\gamma = -0.3$.
-We observe that the total number of orbits $n$ increases with the impact parameter $b / M$, reaching a peak at approximately $b / M \approx 4.9$.
-After this point, the total number of orbits $n$ decreases rapidly to $n = 5 / 4$, and then gradually decreases, approaching $n = 1 / 2$.
-This behavior indicates that as $b / M$ continues to increase, the deflection of light rays diminishes, and their paths eventually approximate a straight line.
-Additionally, in Tab~\ref{tab:my_table}, we present the ranges of the impact parameter corresponding to the direct emission, lensing ring, and photon ring for different values of the parameter $\gamma = -0.3, 0, 0.3$.
-When comparing this result with the cases where the parameter $\gamma = 0$ (the black curve in Fig.~\ref{transfer1}) and $\gamma = 0.3$ (the red curve in Fig.~\ref{transfer1}), we find that the behavior pattern of the total number of orbits $n$ remains consistent across different parameter $\gamma$.
-However, the larger parameter $\gamma$ shifts the peak of the total number of orbits $n$ further along the positive horizontal axis.
+For the BH in Horndeski theory, the total number $\boldsymbol{N}$ of photon orbits is only dependent on the impact parameter $b/M$ and the parameter $\gamma$.
+We plot the relationship between the total number $\boldsymbol{N}$ of photon orbits and the impact parameter $b/M$ for different values of the parameter $\gamma$ (= -0.3, 0, 0.3), as shown in Fig.~\ref{transfer1}.
+The graph is divided into three regions: ``Direct Emission", ``Lensing Ring", and ``Photon Ring" corresponding to the three categories of light rays mentioned above.
+These regions are separated by two horizontal dashed lines at $\boldsymbol{N} = 3 / 4$ and $\boldsymbol{N} = 5 / 4$.
+In Tab~\ref{tab:my_table}, we present the ranges of the impact parameter corresponding to the direct emission, lensing ring, and photon ring, respectively.
+For the three cases of $\gamma$, the evolution of $\boldsymbol{N}$ with respect to the impact parameter $b/M$ is consistent, i.e., $\boldsymbol{N}$ increases with $b/M$, reaches a peak, and then decreases.
+Comparing the peaks corresponding to different values of the parameter $\gamma$, we find that the peak point shifts to the right along the horizontal axis as the parameter $\gamma$ increases.
 This indicates that the size of the photon ring increases with the parameter $\gamma$.